Michael-Meade/snackhack2/README.md

 The snippet below shows how `zip` can be used to create a different named zip file.

 PSR is built into Windows, many threat actors will use this feature to record the activity of a victims.
 Threat actors could use the screenshots to monitor the users, learn the company's procedures, record the user entering passwords.
-This all can be done without a third party tool, LOLBins which stand for living off the land, LOLBins such as PSR can be used without the threat actor having to download a tool or worrying about the tool being detected by AntiVirus
+This all can be done without a third party tool, LOLBins which stand for living off the land are tools built in to windows that can be used by threat actors for malicious purposes.
+LOLBins such as PSR can be used without the threat actor having to download a tool or worrying about the tool being detected by AntiVirus

 ```ruby